QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-04-04-department-of-education-style-guide-selected-extracts-e048f4.md

 ### Inclusive writing
 Treat all people equally, regardless of gender, background, age, interests or abilities.
 Balance the occurrence of genders, cultures and backgrounds of participants as appropriate.

 Use inclusive terms.
-Avoid job terms that specify women.
+Avoid job terms that specify a gender.
-> police officer _not_ policeman, firefighter _not_ fireman, actor _not_ actress, waiter _not_ waitress, flight attendant _not_ stewardess<b
+> Police officer _not_ policeman, firefighter _not_ fireman, actor _not_ actress, waiter _not_ waitress, flight attendant _not_ stewardess<b
 >
 > Given name/family name _not_ Christian name/surname

 Avoid using generic pronouns such as he, him, his.
 Also avoid clumsy inclusive writing such as him/her, s/he.

 Use inclusive pronouns – the singular ‘they’ is gender-neutral.
 You can also use ‘themself’ instead of ‘himself’ or ‘herself’.
-> use _they_ or _them_ rather than _him/her_ or _he/she_
+> Use _they_ or _them_ rather than _him/her_ or _he/she_

 Rewrite the sentence to use the second person.
 This not only encourages gender neutrality, it makes your writing more active and interesting to the reader.
 > You can use your time for professional development _rather than_ A teacher can use his or her time.

 Avoid using stereotypes, especially in illustrations.
-> middle-class nuclear families, boys playing with trucks and girls with dolls.
+> Middle-class nuclear families, boys playing with trucks and girls with dolls.

 Mention disability only when it’s relevant to the content.
 Use person-first language for Australian Government content, unless user research says otherwise.

 You can cause offence when you do not use respectful language, even if it is well intentioned.
-> people with disability [Person-first language] – person who is Deaf or hard of hearing _not_ deaf person, person who is blind or has low vision _not_ blind person, people with mental illness or people with mental ill-health _not_ the mentally ill, Lu has bipolar disorder _not_ Lu is bipolar.
+> People with disability [Person-first language] – person who is Deaf or hard of hearing _not_ deaf person, person who is blind or has low vision _not_ blind person, people with mental illness or people with mental ill-health _not_ the mentally ill, Lu has bipolar disorder _not_ Lu is bipolar.

 ## Aboriginal and Torres Strait Islander terminology
 The preferable and most inclusive collective term to use is ‘Aboriginal peoples and Torres Strait Islander peoples’.
 If a person or group has both Aboriginal and Torres Strait Islander heritage, use ‘Aboriginal and Torres Strait Islander peoples’ to demonstrate dual heritage.